sharl16/LuauMP4/README.md

+# This is just source code so I don't get in trouble

-# A simple python script that slices mp4 videos into png peices using OpenCV + the Plugin
+A simple python script that slices .mp4 footage in .png files.

-This is just the video slicer for LuauMP4 (And the plugin).
-If you are looking for the ModuleScript contact me at @sharl16 The Plugin is also available at: https://create.roblox.com/store/asset/18735535757
+- The Plugin (Module comes with the plugin) is available at: https://create.roblox.com/store/asset/18735535757, or you can just use it locally by extracting it from here